The Reverend Aled Edwards OBE | Chief Executive

 Mrs Sasha Perriam BA | Bilingual Administrator to the Chief Executive

 Sasha was brought up in Groesfaen and studied Welsh and Screen Translation as a Welsh Honours Degree.
 Sasha has learnt Welsh as a second language from an early age.
 Sasha joined Cytûn in 2003.
 Before joining Cytûn she lived and worked in Bourges in France for the Leornado Da Vinci Project, an EU funded scheme, working on community and social projects.
 She also taught English to French students between 8-11 years and has completed a TEFL course.
 She has worked for the Church in Wales offices, the Wales Labour Party for the Chief Executive, for Gerald Eve Chartered Surveyor, for Jane Davidson and the 'Academi Gymraeg'.

 The Reverend Sally Thomas | Ecumenical Officer

-Sally Thomas is a minister in the United Reformed Church.
-Ordained in 1993, the context of her ministry in the Lancashire towns of Nelson, Great Harwood and Burnley from 1993 to 2006 and then in Manchester has placed a high priority on ecumenical and interfaith development.
+Sally Thomas is a minister in the United Reformed Church and currently serves as the Ecumenical Officer for the National Synod of Wales with some time seconded as a staff member with Cytûn.
+Ordained in 1993, the context of her ministry, first in East Lancashire then Manchester, placed a high priority on ecumenical and interfaith development and social justice.
 She served on the executive committee for Churches Together in Lancashire and, with Muslim and Christian colleagues, was instrumental in establishing the Building Bridges Interfaith Community Project in Pendle which now has national recognition.
-As Chair of the Faith Network for Manchester she worked with colleagues to establish the Manchester Multifaith Centre which opened in 2012.
-In April that year she moved to Cardiff to take up the post of Ecumenical Officer for the United Reformed Church National Synod of Wales with time seconded to the Cytûn staff team.
-A significant part of her ministry is with the Commission of Covenanted Churches including the Faith and Order Group and as Cytûn’s representative on the national ecumenical faith and order reference group for CTBI.
+As Chair of the Faith Network for Manchester she worked with colleagues to establish the Manchester Multifaith Centre.
+A significant part of her current ministry is with the Commission of Covenanted Churches including the Faith and Order Group and as Cytûn’s representative on the ecumenical faith and order reference group for CTBI.
 She is also vice-chair of the national ecumenical forum the Churches Funerals Group and, with colleagues, delivers training for lay people on conducting funeral services and ministering to the bereaved.